Solo Mining vs Pool Mining — Which Is More Profitable?

 You should solo mine if:

-• You have ≥1 modern ASIC (S21+, S21 XP, S23, M66S+, or equivalent) on a chain matched to your hashrate (BCH for industrial, BC2/BCH2 for Bitaxe-class)
+• You have at least one modern ASIC (S21+, S21 XP, S23, M66S+, or equivalent) on a chain matched to your hashrate — BCH or BTC for industrial-scale rigs, the smaller SHA-256 chains for Bitaxe-class devices

 • You prefer fewer, larger taxable events over many small ones